-I/We the parent[s] agree to address the following target areas until the next review period for improvement in attendance and/or punctuality and to co-operate fully with these aims

-What does the young person/child need to support them? e.g. referrals to other agencies; amendments to timetable/school day/lunchtime arrangements/uniform etc. Aims/objectives of identified action(s) Success criteria How will we know that the contract is making a difference?
-Timeframe / start date People Involved Review Date Review of Action/Updates Note: actions do not necessarily need to be COMPLETED.
+I/We the parent[s] agree to address the following target areas until the next review period for improvement in attendance and/or punctuality and to co-operate fully with these aims entified action(s) will we know that the contract is making a difference? date Involved Date Note: actions do not necessarily need to be COMPLETED.
 They can be continued or extended as this process evolves.
-Any new barriers to the action should be identified and steps taken to address these barriers.
-Here is a possible example: XYZ needs an alternative route into school.
-Have a named staff member to be there to meet them at the main gate to the playground and walk with them to registration.
-To make XYZ feel more comfortable coming into school.
-To enable a fresh, positive start to each school day.
-To make the time before school more manageable for parent.
+Any new barriers to the action should be identified and steps taken to address these barriers. o make XYZ feel ore comfortable oming into school. o enable a fresh, ositive start to each shool day.
+To make the time before shool more anageable for arent.
 XYZ will be comfortable coming into school and will be on time.
 Child will have a positive and calm start to the school day.
 Monday.
 For the 4 weeks until next review.
 Named staff member and child.
 Parent to reinforce.
 (4 weeks after) This was working well for XYZ, for the first two weeks.
 However, XYZ was pushed over by another pupil on the way into the playground, giving XYZ a negative experience of this strategy.
 We have now put in place for XYZ to be met at the main Reception door instead to decrease anxiety and allow XYZ to come straight from home to meet their trusted adult at the door.
-They walk to Registration together.
+They walk to Registration together. or or os ch re comfortable ning into school. enable a fresh, sitive start to each ool day.
+To make time before ool more nageable for re comfortable comfortable coming into school. enable a fresh, be on time.
+Child will be on time.
+Child will have a positive and calm start to the school day.
+To make time before school day. ool more nageable for re comfortable comfortable coming into school. into school and will be on time.
+Child will be on time.
+Child will have a positive and calm start to the school day.
+To make of time before ool more nageable for day. re comfortable coming into school and will into school and will be on time.
+Child will be on time.
+Child will have a positive and col day.
+To make calm start to the school day.
+To make on time before on time before school day.
+To make calm start to the school day.
+To make time before school day.
+To make calm start to the school day.
+To make re comfortable ning into school. enable a fresh, ool day.
+To make time before nageable forcomfortable coming into school and will be on time.
+Child will have a positive and calm start to the school day.4 weeks until next review.member and child.
+Parent to reinforce.after)after)

-If I am concerned about my aspect of the delivery of the plan, I will contact school.

-Key contact's name

-Contact email or telephone
+If I am concerned about my as If I am concerned about my aspect of the delivery of the plan, I will contact school.
+Key contact's name Contact email or telephone number Method of communication preferred by parent(s) e.g. post / email / phone

-number

-Method of communication

-preferred by parent(s) e.g.

-post / email / phone